Instant Pot Tomato Soup

 • Set up the Instant Pot to the Sauté function and wait until it reads HOT.

-• Add 2 tablespoons of olive oil, once the oil heats up, about 30 seconds, add the diced onion, red bell pepper, and celery ribs, season with the garlic powder, onion powder, dried basil, red pepper flakes, salt, and pepper.
+• Add two tablespoons of olive oil.
+Once the oil heats up, about 30 seconds, add the diced onion, red bell pepper, and celery ribs.
+Season with garlic powder, onion powder, dried basil, red pepper flakes, salt, and pepper.
 Cook for 2-3 minutes, stirring occasionally.

 • Add the tomato paste and stir to combine.
 Add the garlic and roasted tomatoes with all the juices from roasting.
 Stir to combine.

-• Add the chicken or veggie broth, stir to combine.
+• Add the chicken or veggie broth and stir to combine.
 Adjust for salt and pepper and cover with the lid.

-• Cover with the lid, point valve to sealing, and Pressure Cook on High for 10 minutes.
+• Cover with the lid, point the valve to the sealing, and Pressure Cook on High for 10 minutes.

-• Once the 10 minutes have passed, use a 10 Minute Natural Release (explained in the post) to release the pressure.
-After the 10 minutes natural release, open the valve and release the remaining pressure.
-When the valve drops carefully remove the lid.
+• Once the 10 minutes have passed, use a 10-minute Natural Release (explained in the post) to release the pressure.
+After the 10-minute natural release, open the valve and release the remaining pressure.
+When the valve drops, carefully remove the lid.

-• Open the Instant Pot, select the Sauté function, stir the soup, and stir in the heavy cream.
+• Open the Instant Pot, select the Sauté function, stir the soup, and stir in the tempered heavy cream.
 Taste and adjust for salt and pepper.
-If the soup is too thick, you can add more chicken stock, ½ cup at a time.
+If the soup is too thick, add more chicken stock, ½ cup at a time.

 • Cancel Saute function.

-• Using an immersion blender or a Vitamix, puree the mixture until it’s very smooth.
-I transferred the soup in two batches into the Vitamix to puree it, but if you use an immersion blender you can puree the soup directly in the Instant Pot.
+• Using an immersion blender or a Vitamix, puree the mixture until smooth.
+I transferred the soup in two batches to the Vitamix, but if you use an immersion blender, you can puree the soup directly in the Instant Pot.

 • Serve garnished with grated parmesan cheese and fresh basil leaves.